davidtkramer/typical-data/README.md

 ```

-Now you can create and query objects through the database using the same keys specified in the `factories` option.
+Now you can create and query objects through the database.
 The `create` and `createList` methods have the same signature as the factory `build` and `buildList` methods.

 ```typescript
 db.users.create({ name: 'Bob' });